Stab-Rabbit-coding/malcolm-code/README.md

 Here's the latest design revision: https://claude.ai/public/artifacts/2ffe854e-3fdc-4efc-9c5e-52e73396950a

-Published under Creative Commons With Attribution by Steve Griffing, April 2026.
+Published under Creative Commons With Attribution version 4.0 by Steve Griffing, April 2026.
 See documentation for incorporated components with other licences.